ballerina-platform/ballerina-dev-website/learn/getting-started/working-with-data/using-query-expressions-to-manipulate-data.md

 ```
 ## Find the top three countries by the number of reported Covid deaths

-Let's define a new function to find the top three countries with highest number of covid deaths.
+Let's define a new function to find the top three countries with the highest number of Covid deaths.
 In this function, we will use queries to sort a table and retrieve a *limit*ed number of sorted records from the table.

 ```ballerina
 public function findCountriesByHighestNoOfDeaths(table<CovidEntry> dataTable, int n) returns [string, decimal][] {